 Paperwork includes a section for the physician to complete for clearance that mounted activities are not a contraindication to the individual’s condition(s).

 Able Bodied riding

-Being a predominantly groundwork-based tract, this format encompasses interaction with the variety of animals on the property, not just the horses.
+Being a predominantly groundwork-based tract, this Program encompasses interaction with the variety of animals on the property, not just the horses.
 Riding may still be incorporated (as deemed appropriate and useful to the individual’s goals, by the PATH Instructor) but is not the dominant facet of this format.

 This format allows for a flexible and fluid use of the assets the Program has to best-suit the participant’s needs.
-Participants may have special needs, they may be able bodied.